 - a.
 The property description will be exactly as it appears in the property records.
 If the Applicant owns property other than the property to be improved, only the description of the property to be improved should be included. - b.
 The record names (the names exactly as they appear in the property records) are used. - 3.
 The following is a summary of the signatures required under particular property ownership situations: - a.
 Any JOINT TENANCY -- signatures of all joint tenants are required. - b.
 Property held by ONE SPOUSE -- signatures of BOTH spouses are required. - c.
 Property held in LIFE ESTATE -- signatures of the Applicant (life estate holder) and all of the remainder men. - d.
-Property being purchased on CONTRACT FOR DEED -- signatures of the Applicant and all individuals who are aggregating their interest to meet the ownership requirement; and the fee title holder (and spouse or others, as

-- applicable) of the property; and the signatures of any intervening vendees of the contract for deed. - e.
+Property being purchased on CONTRACT FOR DEED -- signatures of the Applicant and all individuals who are aggregating their interest to meet the ownership requirement; and the fee title holder (and spouse or others, as applicable) of the property; and the signatures of any intervening vendees of the contract for deed. - e.
 All required signatures must be notarized; including the "mark" of a signatory who is unable to write (such a mark must be witnessed by at least two persons other than the notary).
-Additional acknowledgments may be added to the Repayment Agreement to accommodate any necessary notarizations. - 4.
-The Repayment Agreement will include the approved Home Improvement Loan amount and will be filed with the proper recording office in such a manner as to create a valid lien against the property.
-It is the responsibility of the HRA to record the Repayment Agreement. - 5.
+Additional acknowledgments may be added to the Repayment Agreement to accommodate any necessary notarizations.

+- 4. The Repayment Agreement will include the approved Home Improvement Loan amount and will be filed with the proper recording office in such a manner as to create a valid lien against the property.
+It is the responsibility of the HRA to record the Repayment Agreement.
+If needed, after the project is completed the Repayment Agreement will be amended to reflect the actual project costs. - 5.
 If any loan funds are used for purposes other than an eligible improvement upon an eligible property or if the Homeowner's Application is found to contain a material misstatement of fact, the Homeowner shall be liable for repayment of all or part of the originally approved loan funds.
 In addition, any fraudulent use of funds may subject the recipient to fines and/or imprisonment under the Minnesota Criminal Code.